obonac/ayevdi/results of OSTs after modifications.md

 ### Release fatal error lockdown - Doubt
-  (Doubt - couldnt understand the use of command) Result of the command are as below :
+  (Doubt - couldnt understand the use of command) Result of the command is as below :
   ```
   Result - rm: cannot remove '/home/a_choudhary/.ayevdi/ayevdi-error.fatal': No such file or directory
   ```